ACROSS-Lab/PromptTo3D/triposr_copy/README.md

 Upon successful installation, the code will automatically default to [memory efficient attention](https://github.com/facebookresearch/xformers) for the self- and cross-attention layers in the U-Net and autoencoder.

-First, download the weights for [_SD2.1-v_](https://huggingface.co/stabilityai/stable-diffusion-2-1) and [_SD2.1-base_](https://huggingface.co/stabilityai/stable-diffusion-2-1-base). and put it into PromptTo3D/SD/checkpoints folder.
+First, download the weights for [_SD2.1-v_](https://huggingface.co/stabilityai/stable-diffusion-2-1) and [_SD2.1-base_](https://huggingface.co/stabilityai/stable-diffusion-2-1-base) and put them into the `PromptTo3D/SD/checkpoints` folder.

 ### OTHER INSTALATIONS
 - Moov to TRIPOSR_COPY